VPAC/matappprog/matappprog.md

 Another particular feature of this book however, is that it is particularly designed from the perspective of using high-performance computing and as an educational text.
 This makes it a little different from the numerous similar texts that are available for the various programming environments that are covered here.
 This difference is, of course, contextual.
 Much of the material draws upon training manuals produced at the Victorian Partnership for Advanced Computing over the past several years.

 One point must be emphasised however; there is a temptation to use computational systems to conduct mathematical operations without understanding the concepts behind those operations.
 There is some great dangers in doing this.
 Firstly, it means that that the user will not be able to recognise their own input errors and incorrect reasoning - garbage in and garbage out.
 Secondly, they will miss errors in the program, and especially those tied to some of the problems related to some inherent problems in computation (the aforementioned book by John Gustafson is a very interesting exploration in this subject).

-I also wish to thank several other contributors who assisted in this manuscript, including Chelton Evans from the Royal Melbourne Institute of Technology, and  Mark Greenaway of the University of Sydney.
-All errors and omissions are my own.
+This is not to suggest that the laborious methods of yesteryear are being celebrated.
+After all, we have adopted computational mathematics because it is less prone to user error.
+It is just a warning that the user is very well grounded in the concepts.

 This book is part of a series designed to assist researchers, systems administrators, and managers in a variety of advanced computational tasks.
 Other books that will be published in this series include: Supercomputing with Linux, Sequential and Parallel Programming., Data Management Tools for eResearchers., Building HPC Clusters and Clouds., Teaching Research Computing to Advanced Learners., Quality Assurance in Technical Organisations., Technical Project Management, and A History of the Victorian Partnership of Advanced Computing.

 Thanks are given to the Victorian Partnership of Advanced Computing for the time and resources necessary for the publication of this book, and especially Bill Yeadon, manager of research and development, and Ann Borda, Chief Executive Officer, who both authorised its publication.
+I also wish to thank several other contributors who assisted in this manuscript, including Chelton Evans from the Royal Melbourne Institute of Technology, and  Mark Greenaway of the University of Sydney.
+All errors and omissions are my own.

 Lev Lafayette, 2016